soryu-ryouji/soryu-ryouji/README.md

 I'm a game programmer in China.

-I love Open Source, vim and all kinds of fun things.
+I love open source, visual novel and all kinds of fun things.

 <!--
 **soryu-ryouji/soryu-ryouji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.